meduardaeneves/meduardaeneves.github.io/_pages/cv.md

 Skills
 ======
 * Advanced Microsoft Office: Excel, Power Point, Word
-* AutoCAD e AutoCAD Civil 3D
+* AutoCAD and AutoCAD Civil 3D
 * QGIS
 * Logical Thinking
 * Python and Libraries, such as Pandas and Plotly